 MY BACKFLOW DEVICE FAILED ITS TEST....
 NOW WHAT?

 If your backflow prevention device fails its test, you will need to have it repaired or replaced.
 Your backflow professional should be able to give you a sense of the scope and cost of the necessary remedy.
 Your backflow tester is required to report a failed test to the water authority.

 WHAT IF I DON'T REPAIR MY BACKFLOW DEVICE?

 Your water authority has given you a deadline by which you need to have a successful test of your backflow device.
-If your device has failed its test, then you will not be able to submit a succesful test report to the water authority.
+If your device has failed its test, then you will not be able to submit a successful test report to the water authority.
 If you have not submitted a successful test form by the deadline, your water authority will give you a final notice (usually 5 days) before shutting off your water service.
 Your water service must have working backflow prevention installed on it for you to continue to receive your water.

 HOW MUCH WILL THE REPAIR COST?

 The cost of a repair depends upon the type and the size of your backflow device.
 Generally, the cost of a repair will increase as the size of the backflow device increases.
-For example, the repairs on a device with a diameter of 2 inches will be more expensive than a device with a 1 inch diameter.
+For example, the repairs on a device with a diameter of 2 inches will be more expensive than a device with a 1-inch diameter.
 Additionally, the make and model of a backflow device will influence the cost of its repair.
 This is because some styles of devices are more labor-intensive than others to work with because of their design.